chaozhangdev/vuepress-blog/about.md

-Hi there, I’m Chao Zhang.
+Hi, my name is Chao Zhang.

-Currently I live in Vancouver working as a Software Engineer.
-My daily work include web and mobile dev.
-Most of the time, I focus on Front End Development.
+Currently, I live in Vancouver 🇨🇦 working as a software developer.

-I established [Coding Fun Education](https://www.codingfun.dev/) in 2019 Sep to provide students with online coding education.
-It lets students quickly learn the fundamental of different programming languages in a fun way.

-Please contact me if you are interested in Coding Fun Education so we can work together to make it better.

-In my spare time, I love making some fun projects, teaching students coding and playing video games.
+My daily projects include both web and mobile deveploment.

+I am highly interested in MERN Stack and my technical skills include HTML, CSS, JavaScript, TypeScript, React, React Native, Vue, Styled Components, Node.js, MongoDB, Firebase and so on.

+Outside of programming, for fun, I enjoy cooking, music and video games.

+Thank you for reading.
+Have a great day!